Hecke operator: History

+Mordell (1917) used Hecke operators on modular forms in a paper on the special cusp form of Ramanujan, ahead of the general theory given by Hecke & 1937a,1937b.
+Mordell proved the Hecke relations for the Ramanujan tau function, which implies that it is a multiplicative function, a property conjectured by Ramanujan.
+The idea goes back to earlier work of Adolf Hurwitz, who treated algebraic correspondences between modular curves which realise some individual Hecke operators.

 Hecke algebras

 Algebras of Hecke operators are called "Hecke algebras", and are commutative rings.
-In the classical elliptic modular form theory, the Hecke operators T_{n} with n coprime to the level acting on the space of cusp forms of a given weight are self-adjoint with respect to the Petersson inner product.
+In the classical elliptic modular form theory, the Hecke operators $T_n$ with $n$ coprime to the level acting on the space of cusp forms of a given weight are self-adjoint with respect to the Petersson inner product.
 Therefore, the spectral theorem implies that there is a basis of modular forms that are eigenfunctions for these Hecke operators.
 Each of these basic forms possesses an Euler product.
-More precisely, its Mellin transform is the Dirichlet series that has Euler products with the local factor for each prime p is the inverse of the Hecke polynomial, a quadratic polynomial in p^{−s}.
+More precisely, its Mellin transform is the Dirichlet series that has Euler products with the local factor for each prime $p$ is the inverse of the Hecke polynomial, a quadratic polynomial in $p^{-s}$.
 In the case treated by Mordell, the space of cusp forms of weight 12 with respect to the full modular group is one-dimensional.
-It follows that the Ramanujan form has an Euler product and establishes the multiplicativity of τ(n).
+It follows that the Ramanujan form has an Euler product and establishes the multiplicativity of Ramanujan's tau function $\tau(n)$.

 Other related mathematical rings are also called "Hecke algebras", although sometimes the link to Hecke operators is not entirely obvious.
 These algebras include certain quotients of the group algebras of braid groups.
 The presence of this commutative operator algebra plays a significant role in the harmonic analysis of modular forms and generalisations.